LaurentOngaro/grav-plugin-autoseo/README.md

 description:
   enabled: true # lets you turn the plugin off and on for the description metadata only
   length: 30 # maximal count of words that will be used to fill the description metadata.
-keywords:
+keyword:
-  enabled: true # lets you turn the plugin off and on for the keywords metadata only
+  enabled: true # lets you turn the plugin off and on for the keyword metadata only
-  length: 20 # maximal count of words that will be used to fill the keywords metadata.
+  length: 20 # maximal count of words that will be used to fill the keyword metadata.
 ```

   * The first `enabled` field lets you turn the plugin on and off.